Annual Flu vaccination: 2018-2019

-- During a well check: If your child has a well check coming up before the end of the year, it's preferable to do the flu vaccine during your well check.
+During a well check: If your child has a well check coming up and scheduled before the end of the year, it's preferable to do the flu vaccine during your well check.
 Simply note this on your form, and we'll reserve a dose for your well check.

-- During our flu clinics: Since many kids are not due for well checks during this season, we reserve a few afternoons in September, October and November for families to come in for our annual "flu clinics".
+During our flu clinics: Since many kids are not due for well checks during this season, we reserve a few afternoons in the fall for families to come in for our annual "flu clinics".
 Each child is given a specific 5 minute appointment within that period.
 Due to the massive volume of appointments we cannot accommodate specific time requests within that window.
 Basically, let us know which clinic you'd like to attend, and we'll send you a confirmation with your time slot.
 Please do everything you can to be as punctual as possible, it really helps things go much more smoothly.

 Want more information?